-Respond to Hazmat Incidents
+Respond to HAZMAT Incidents Course

 This program covers the use of personal protective equipment (PPE), personal protective clothing (PPC), identifying the particular hazards, emergency procedures and observing safe working practices associated with the handling and containment of dangerous goods and hazardous substances.
 This program applies to workplaces where materials and chemicals are subject to codes and regulations.
 Legislation & Risk management.